wolski/protriple/BenchmarkingConference.md

 Robrecht Cannoodt - developer of viash "Open Problems for Single Cell Analysis, Open Pipelines, and the processing of Tabula Sapiens v2."

+There were 3 people from Robert Ivaneks group: Cervenka, Burri, Roux

 Igor Cervenka - bio Imaging Mass cytometry data https://biomedizin.unibas.ch/en/persons/ewelina-bartoszek/ [Hypirion](https://www.standardbio.com/hyperion-plus) -  is the evolution of flow cytometry, core or microscopy